Go directly to product information

 • d-limonene (1.4%), responsible for the citrus aromas.

-This subtle pepper fits perfectly into the character of Assamese cooking, which only uses spices in moderation.
-The dishes with river fish, often from their own pond, such as sour fish, masor tenga, are famous.
+This subtle pepper fits perfectly into the character of Assamese cooking, in which spices are used only in moderation.
+Famous are the dishes with river fish, often from their own pond, such as sour fish, masor tenga.
 Tip: Instead of frying the fish, cook it in a mixture of ginger and assam pepper.

 Features:

-• 100% pepper berries of the Piper mullesua
+• 100% pepper berries from the Piper mullesua

 Assortment